The Comprehensive Metabolic Panel (CMP) assesses a patient's metabolism, kidney and liver health, electrolytes, and blood glucose.

 The test analyzes a blood sample obtained after at least eight hours of fasting.
 It is important to consider that several factors can affect the result of a CMP, such as medications the individual might be taking, like steroids, insulin, and hormones, eating or drinking before the test, exercising before the test, damage to blood cells during the collection or processing related to the blood test.

-The comprehensive metabolic panel (CMP) is a frequently ordered panel of 14 tests that gives important information about the current status of a person's metabolism, including the health of the kidneys and liver, electrolyte and acid/base balance, as well as levels of blood glucose and blood proteins.
+The comprehensive metabolic panel (CMP) is a frequently ordered panel of 14 tests that gives information about the current status of a person's metabolism, including the health of the kidneys and liver, electrolyte and acid/base balance, and blood glucose and blood protein levels.